Cyber-Infernox/Jojo-Pixels/README.md

 Visit [Clerk](https://clerk.com/) and [UploadThing](https://uploadthing.com/) to obtain the required keys for authentication and image uploading.

 ### MongoDB:
-Make sure to replace `your_mongodb_connection_string_here` with your actual MongoDB connection string.
+Make sure to replace `your_mongodb_connection_string_here` with your actual MongoDB connection string from MongoDB Atlas.

 ## License
 This project is licensed under the MIT License.